alibaba/opentelemetry-go-auto-instrumentation/docs/how-it-works.md

 - InstStructRule: Modify a struct by adding a new field.
 - InstFileRule: Add a new file to participate in the original compilation process.

-Once all the preprocessing is complete, `go build -toolexec otel-go-auto-instrumentation cmd/app` is called for compilation.
+Once all the preprocessing is complete, `go build -toolexec otelbuild cmd/app` is called for compilation.
 The `-toolexec` parameter is the core of our automatic instrumentation, used to intercept the conventional build process and replace it with a user-defined tool, allowing developers to customize the build process more flexibly.
-Here, `otel-go-auto-instrumentation` is the automatic instrumentation tool, which brings us to the Instrument phase.
+Here, `otelbuild` is the automatic instrumentation tool, which brings us to the Instrument phase.

 ## Instrument